Key Takeaways:

 CEO: Irene Gomez

-Wayra helps Telefónica connect with disruptive tech startups on a global scale.
-They work with startups at every phase in their development, focusing on entertainment, AI, IoT, eHealth, data and FinTech.
-All in-house innovation projects are supported by Telefónica Venture Builder (formerly Wayra Builder), enabling them to find the right market fit and become independent spin-offs or spin-ins.
+Wayra helps Telefónica connect with disruptive tech startups on a global scale through its enterprise innovation lab.
+They work with startups at every phase of development, focusing on entertainment, AI, IoT, eHealth, data and FinTech.

 Why It Works:

-- Acts as a global innovation network, supporting over 400 startups across 11 countries.
+- Acts as a global corporate innovation network, supporting over 400 startups across 11 countries

-- Telefónica Venture Builder ensurs high-potential projects can scale independently or remain within Telefónica’s portfolio.
+- Ensures high-potential corporate ventures can scale independently or remain within Telefónica’s portfolio

 Headquarters: Sweden